Addham24/PerfumeRecommender/README.md

 ## How It Works
 1. **Input**: User submits a natural language query (e.g “I want a floral unisex perfume for spring mornings”)
-2. **Brand Extraction**: System parses the brand from the query (if any)
-3. **Semantic Retrieval**: Top-k matching perfumes are retrieved from a vector database (ChromaDB) using sentence-transformer embeddings
+2. **Semantic Retrieval**: Top-k matching perfumes are retrieved from a vector database (ChromaDB) using sentence-transformer embeddings
-4. **Prompt Construction**: The retrieved perfumes are passed as context into a custom prompt for the LLMs
+3. **Prompt Construction**: The retrieved perfumes are passed as context into a custom prompt for the LLMs
-5. **LLM Response**: The prompt is sent to multiple LLMs (LLaMA 3, Mistral, Phi-3), each returning their top 2–3 recommendations
+4. **LLM Response**: The prompt is sent to multiple LLMs (LLaMA 3, Mistral, Phi-3), each returning their top 2–3 recommendations
-6. **Judging LLM)**: A judging LLM fuses, deduplicates, and explains the final result
+5. **Judging LLM)**: A judging LLM fuses, deduplicates, and explains the final result
-7. **Output**: The system returns a list of 2–3 well-justified perfume recommendations tailored to the user's request
+6. **Output**: The system returns a list of 2–3 well-justified perfume recommendations tailored to the user's request